Advancing the Common Good: United Way's Work in Our Community

 - Education – Helping children and youth achieve their potential

-- Income – Promoting financial stability and independence
+- Income – Promoting financial stability and self-sufficiency

 - Health – Improving people’s health

-- 2-1-1: United Way’s free information and referral service that’s available 24/7/365 by simply calling 2-1-1 from any phone, or by visiting this website.
-In 2019, 2-1-1 will be used for coordinated entry to access homeless services (anyone who needs these services will begin by calling 2-1-1).
+- NC 211: United Way’s free information and referral service that’s available 24/7/365 by simply calling 2-1-1 from any phone, or by visiting this website.

-- VolunteerLee.com: United Way’s volunteer resource website, where people can search for and respond to volunteer opportunities all over Lee County
+- VolunteerUnited.net: United Way’s volunteer resource website, where people can search for and respond to local volunteer opportunities.

 - Our Money Needs Calculator: This handy tool is available here.
 Just enter the number of people in your family and the ages of the children to learn how much you need to earn in Lee County to make ends meet without assistance.
 Once you know that number, click the links to other resources that can help you achieve your financial goals.

-- FamilyWize prescription discount cards: United Way provides this free resource to help people save money at the pharmacy.
-Last year, over 28,000 Lee County residents saved over $350,000 by using the card.
+- SingleCare/FamilyWize prescription discount cards: United Way provides this free resource to help people save money at the pharmacy.
+Last year, over 1,500 community members saved over $160,000 by using the card.
 Download your card here or let us know you need one and we'll get it to you.